Background pattern

 If you estimate that the effect of Metalgial is too strong or too weak, inform your doctor or pharmacist.

-This medication must be taken orally.
+This medication should be administered orally.

 The following table shows the recommended single doses and maximum daily doses according to weight or age: